 The Education Reform Series

-Our ongoing monthly series on the possibilities of education reform, chaired by Lord Jim Knight and featuring a rotating cast of experts from across the educational ecosystem.
+Inspired by a joint statement issued to the UK Govt., this series took place in the first half of 2021, examining the possibilities of education reform, chaired by Lord Jim Knight, and featured a rotating cast of experts from across the educational ecosystem.

 Join EDUCATE's Chief Education Advisor, Karine George, on this short Pearson video about balancing dynamic learning with education designed to 'pass the test'.
 Recorded in January 2018.